Code-Institute-Submissions/neringabickmore-scribbles/README.md

 The user is able to search books by entering any text that may appear on the book review (i.e. author, title, length, genre etc).

+- **Defence mechanism**

+The user gets a notification before *delete* action is activated in app commands.

 ### Future Features ###

 - **Language Selector**